Thriving in America: Megaregions, Megatrends and Small Business Growth

 The evolution and development of megaregions areas will be influenced significantly by several megatrends.
 Below, we list four key megatrends to watch in the coming decades.

 • Aging Demographics: In 2019, Millennials(1982-2000) overtook Baby Boomers(1946-1964) as the US’ largest generation.
 However, Boomers remain a formidable demographic with a population of 73 million.
-More importantly, by 2030 all Boomers will be 65 years or older.
+More importantly, by 2030, all Boomers will be 65 years or older.
 These are powerful trends that will influence migratory patterns and spending across various markets.
 Currently valued at $456 billion, the market is expected to grow as services emerge to provide care to Boomers, enabling them to live healthy and productive lives.
 Additionally, these demographic trends and migratory patterns will also favor various megaregions, specifically Florida, the Arizona Sun-Corridor, and the Texas Triangle.

 • Environment & Climate: The recent US passage of the Inflation Reduction Act, the CHIPS and Science Act, and the Infrastructure Investment and Jobs Act provides significant funding for various initiatives to address climate and environmental challenges.
 More importantly, analysts expect US investment in climate tech to exceed $500 billion in current and nascent technologies.
 Expected investment will continue to drive the growth of green jobs and the green economy as companies seek to scale climate tech.
 Key sectors to benefit include wind and solar energy, agriculture, and transportation.
 Megaregions to benefit include SoCal NoCal, and BosWash.

 • Geoeconomic Realignment: Understanding the market potential of megaregions provides a useful hedge against uncertain geoeconomic challenges.
-Post-pandemic, current debates surrounding economic fragmentation/re-globalization, along with the emergence of BRICS and the challenge to the US, suggest a geopolitical realignment underway.
+Post-pandemic, current debates surrounding economic fragmentation/re-globalization, along with the emergence of BRICS and proported challenge to the US, suggest a geopolitical realignment underway.
 Although we expect the BRICS challenge to go nowhere, continued and increasing geopolitical risks have forced many companies to restructure their supply chains.
 Nearshoring and reshoring will provide significant opportunities for growth across several US megaregions, including the Texas Triangle, Arizona Sun Corridor, Gulf Coast, and Upper Midwest.

-Capturing SMB Growth Opportunities
+Capturing Small Business Growth Opportunities

 In the United States, over 33 million small businesses exist accounting for 99.9% of all US businesses.
 Additionally, small businesses represented 63% of new jobs created between 1995 to 2021.
 The importance of these SMBs cannot be underestimated as American entrepreneurship remains at an all-time high.
 Globally there are over 500 million entrepreneurs.
 However, many of these businesses operate within a narrowly defined geography.
 Zooming out to understand US megaregions provides opportunities to scale for both international and domestic players.

 • Knowledge Exchange and Innovation: Megaregions are centers of innovation and knowledge exchange.
-SMBs can tap into the extensive network of research institutions, universities, and technology clusters to stay at the forefront of their respective industries.
+SMEs can tap into the extensive network of research institutions, universities, and technology clusters to stay at the forefront of their respective industries.
 Collaboration with local universities and research centers can lead to breakthroughs and advancements that benefit SMBs and the broader economy.
 Standford, Harvard, MIT, Cornell, and University of Pennsylvania academic institutions driving innovation and responsible for the largest number of unicorns.

 • Access to Markets: Megaregions have large and diverse consumer markets.
 SMBs operating within these regions can easily access a substantial customer base, which can be critical for their growth.
 Megaregions are undergoing different development paths as those in the Sunbelt are experiencing growth driven by migratory patterns.
 Conversely, megaregions such as BosWash and Great Lakes continue to experience quality of life and economic decline as once-important industries diminish.
 Nevertheless, both areas continue to offer promising opportunities for growth.
-Proximity to a densely populated area allows SMBs to better understand consumer preferences, adapt their products or services, and establish a loyal customer base.
+Proximity to a densely populated area allows SMEs to better understand consumer preferences, adapt their products or services, and establish a loyal customer base.

 Deel – Scaling Across Megaregions